guinaspas/MASoiC/README.md

 Next step, we will install AutoIT, which is software that allows you to build an RPA to search for information that is not available via a REST API, for example.
 This software can be found at URL (https://www.autoitscript.com/site/autoit/downloads/), the software is available for Windows, Linux and Mac.
 Data extractions from bodies such as the World Bank were done with this software, as we did not have a REST API available.
 In this way, it was possible to create automations to enable the extraction of important data for decision making.
+The chrome browser is necessary to work correctly this RPA.

 ![image](https://github.com/guinaspas/MASoiC/assets/75345281/f48e4cb6-3dbd-4f4c-a5dc-b87f9e103d60)